liliaoyuan/python-leanring/Class-Object-instance.md

 > 1. if you have a `dot` expression in your code what will the computer do
 >    1. Fisrt, the CU would depend whether the instance has the attributes
 >    2. If not they will look up the class defination Here you may have a idea about the instance, the real object created in a class like (h1 h2 h3)  as above

+**moreover**
+The excute sequence is like to be near and far
+> 1. the attribute
+> 2. the instance-defined
+> 3. the base class